bryanmcnett/aabo/README.md

 There is no need for each object to store a {maxA, maxB, maxC} in addition to a {minA, minB, minC} simply to do intersection tests - only the probe needs {maxA, maxB, maxC}.
 So if we stop here, we have a novel bounding volume with roughly the same characteristics as AABB, but 25% cheaper in 2D and 33% cheaper in 3D than AABB.

-But if both min and max are stored in each object, an axis-aligned bounding hexagon results:
+But if both min and max are stored in each object, an axis-aligned bounding hexagon appears:

 Axis-Aligned Bounding Hexagon
 -----------------------------